killthekitten/rb-jelly/README.md

 # rb-jelly

-A Python script that mirrors your Rekordbox DJ playlist structure as `.m3u` files to be used with Jellyfin and other audio players.
+A Python script that uses [pyrekordbox](https://github.com/dylanljones/pyrekordbox) to export your Rekordbox DJ playlist structure as `.m3u` files.
+It is intended to be used with Jellyfin and other audio players, and works similarly to [rekordbox-plexamp-sync](https://github.com/dvcrn/rekordbox-plexamp-sync).
 Currently, the following features are confirmed working:

-- Reading the Rekordbox 6/7 database without the need to export the XML.
+- It can read the Rekordbox 6/7 database directly.
+You do not need to open Rekordbox for this to work.
-- Smart playlist extraction.
-- Supports flat and nested `.m3u` playlist output (no audio players I know currently support nested playlists except for Apple Music).
+- The `.m3u` playlists are generated with respect to the nested folder you set up in Rekordbox.
+- It can recognize and export smart playlists, thanks to [pyrekordbox](https://github.com/dylanljones/pyrekordbox) 🙇.
 - Substitutes the absolute path in the playlist from your local folder (`CRATES_ROOT`) to the Jellyfin library folder (`JELLYFIN_ROOT`).

 ## ⚠️ Disclaimer

-This codebase is 100% generated with Claude Code to scratch my own itch and has not been properly tested or reviewed.
-The SMB sync functionality doesn't quite work properly.
-You are expected to move the playlists manually according to the steps below.

-1. Generate the playlists using this tool
-2. Manually upload the generated M3U files to your Jellyfin server's Library folder under `playlists/`
-3. Resync metadata on that library in Jellyfin

-Use at your own risk and always backup your data before running any operations.
+This code has not been properly tested or reviewed, use at your own risk and always backup your data before running any operations.
+You should know that all of it, including the test suite, was generated with Claude Code without much supervision.
+I wanted to scratch my own itch, and that worked wonders, but your mileage can vary.
+Having said that, I'd be happy to help you out should you have any problems, just open an issue and let me know!

 **P.S.** Since this codebase is AI-generated, any musical references found in the code do not represent my personal musical taste and will be replaced with more tasteful alternatives when I have more time ¯\\\_(ツ)\_/¯

 ## Installation

-1. Clone or download this repository
+1. Clone or download this repository.
 2. Install dependencies:
    ```bash
    pip install -r requirements.txt